 Our meetings and receptions are members only.
 However we are always seeking additional women who care!
 So bring a friend along who wants to learn more about our giving concept.
-We will have Commitment Forms at registration for those women who want to join or she can also register ahead of time right here on the website.
+We will have Commitment Forms at the registration desk for those women who want to join or she can also Register ahead of time right here on the website.

 How is the organization that receives the group donation chosen?

 When a member registers she can nominate a name of a local organization which goes into the hat for a random drawing prior to the meeting.
 The organizers of the meeting will collect the names of the organizations and three organizations will be selected at random one week before the event.
 Members of the 3 organizations will be contacted and asked to give a short 5 minute presentation at the meeting as to why their organization should receive the donation.
 We encourage members to participate by submitting the names of local, needy, charitable organizations!

 Can I just send the donation to the charity myself?

 Because the goal of 100 Women Who Care Vancouver is to make a large donation on behalf of the whole group, the answer is no. We want to be able to support this endeavour and give $10,000+ dollars at a time to make a large impact in our community with each member’s donation being part of the larger donation.
 This is the power of joining forces!
 We also need to be able to track your donations so that you get credit for the donation and remain eligible for submitting charities and voting at meetings.

 Meetings are intended to be very short and no longer than 60 minutes.
 That having been said, there is the opportunity to socialize before and after the meeting.

 What do you do with my personal information?